mandrewstuart/fourier-analysis-slow/README.md

 # Fourier Analysis

-This words nicely for sine waves.
+This works nicely for sine waves.
 You might need to adjust it for cos.

 Input series composed of three sine waves:

-frequency 95 amplitude 967
-frequency 140 amplitude 731
-frequency 170 amplitude 53
+frequency 95 amplitude 967, frequency 140 amplitude 731, frequency 170 amplitude 53

 ![Input wave](wave_to_decompose.png "input wave series")